“i WeNt tO lAw ScHoOL bEcAusE i SuCk aT mAth LOL”

 First of all, stop using this self-deprecatory language.
 You took the SAT and a shitload of math classes until you were old enough to drive.
 You can do basic math.
 Or “maths” if you’re British and like to make words unnecessarily complicated (Worcestershire sauce anyone?)

-You are capable—of doing math and also of passing the bar exam.
+You are capable—of doing math, doing Pereira and Van Camp calculations, and passing the bar exam.

 Second of all, despite my optimism and faith in you people, why are we still confused about how grading works for the California Bar Exam?
 Should I blame the State Bar for its lack of transparency?

 But if you’re frustrated and confused by the numbers, I’m happy to put a rest to this once and for all.

 - Grading process and what the points mean for the California Bar Exam

 - Grading the performance test (PT)

 - Myths around what is a passing score for the essay or the MBE